georgia-tech-db/evadb/docs/source/reference/udfs/custom.rst

   .. code-block:: sql

-      SELECT ObjectDetector(data) FROM MyVideo WHERE id < 5;
+      SELECT FastrcnnObjectDetector(data) FROM MyVideo WHERE id < 5;

 3. You can drop the UDF when you no longer need it.

   .. code-block:: sql

-      DROP UDF IF EXISTS ObjectDetector;
+      DROP UDF IF EXISTS FastrcnnObjectDetector;